olzzon/ndi-ember-mtx/README.md

+# # This repo is deprecated use https://github.com/olzzon/ndi-controller instead.

 # NDI-EMBER-MTX

 NDI Matrice with Ember control for NDI - VSM integration The NDI MTX creates virtual targets (defined in target.json file) that you can select from your NDI Decoder (E.g. vMix or a Birddog)